Deepen your knowledge of events unique to Japan|List of traditional events and annual festivals

 New Year's Day

 Oshogatsu is the period from January 1 to 7, when the New Year begins.
-New Year's celebrations are held in many countries around the world, but Japan has its own unique customs.
-For example, decorating kadomatsu and kagamimochi to welcome the gods, eating osechi (New Year's dishes) to express wishes for good health, and giving New Year's money to children are just a few examples.
+New Year's celebrations are held in many countries around the world, but Japan has its own customs.
+For example, decorating kadomatsu and kagamimochi to welcome the gods, eating osechi dishes to express wishes for good health, and giving New Year's money to children are just a few examples.

 Setsubun